 Offices with plenty of natural lighting also see a drastic reduction in their monthly energy usage.
 Because there’s plenty of light during daytime hours, artificial lights don’t need to be on the whole day.
 This doesn’t just mean savings, it also means less reliance on traditional, or “dirty”, energy from coal and oil plants.

 When considering the office interior design, realty experts suggest investing in a space that allows natural light to flow through as much as possible.
 Open office floor plans are usually optimized for natural lighting, as the arrangement of tables, chairs, and walls are designed to allow as much light as possible.
-Keep windows clean so that they don’t block light and invest in either lighting control panels or diffuser blinds that help soften sunlight during peak hours.
+Keep windows clean so that they don’t block light and invest in either lighting control panels or window blind installation that help soften sunlight during peak hours.

 Green walls are walls covered in some form of vegetation.
 While most usually found in homes, offices are starting to adopt the practice and segregating parts of their office walls for planting greenery.
 It’s a new trend that many millennials are considering a “must have” for their potential workplace.
 Usually mounted on specialized trays and grids, green walls can be filled with your choice of plants, flowers, or even herbs.